joaoborks/unity-gamelift-mirror-sample/README.md

 providing the correct executable path and extension.
 Also, it's helpful if you provide an additional argument to output logs to a file: `-logfile logs/server.log`.
 This way, when the Game Session gets terminated, you can download the logs via the AWS GameLift console.

 Also remember to open the ports necessary for the client to communicate with the server.
-For this sample, I simply opened ports 7770-7780 on TCP.
+For this sample, I simply opened ports 7770-7780 on TCP and UDP.
 The fleet initialization should take some time.
 After its status is set to `ACTIVE` you can create a Game Session.

 ### Creating a Game Session